-It’s getting harder to find any Christian churches that have financial transparency today, but I’m here to assure you, they do exist.
+It’s getting harder to find any Christian churches that have financial transparency today, but I’m here to assure you, they exist.
 They are rare, but they’re around.
 Most Christians naively assume their church is transparent, but little do they know just how deceptive and secretive their church really is about money.

-If you’re unsure of whether your church is transparent, you don’t know how to check, or if you think they are but are courageous enough to test that opinion against ours, read on, church checker!
+If you’re unsure of whether your church is financially transparent, you don’t know how to check, or if you think they are but are courageous enough to test that opinion against ours, read on, church checker!
 Here are some tips to help you determine whether your church is really financially transparent.

 Tip #1: Ask for a Financial Report